rahmaaismail/Schneider-Electric-Macropad-Workshop/README.md

 # 🔢 Custom 3x3 Macropad Project

-An 8-week collaborative project where we designed and built a fully functional 3x3 macropad from scratch — including PCB design, firmware programming, mechanical casing, and project management using Agile methodologies.
+An 8-week collaborative project where we each individually designed and built a fully functional 3x3 macropad from scratch including PCB design, firmware programming, mechanical casing, and project management using Agile methodologies.

 ## 🛠 Overview